Slam Dunk (Da Funk)

-"Slam Dunk (Da Funk)" is a song by British boy band Five, released in late 1997 as the first single from their debut album, Five (1998).
+"Slam Dunk (Da Funk)" is a song by British boy band Five, released in late 1997 by BMG and RCA as the first single from their self-titled debut album (1998).
 Featuring a blend of pop and rap, the single was written and produced by Jake Schulze, Max Martin, and Denniz Pop.
 It contains a sample of "Clap Your Hands" by Herbie Crichlow.
-The single reached number 10 on the UK Singles Chart and sold around 500,000 copies worldwide.
+The single reached number 10 on the UK Singles Chart and was certified Silver.

-It was not released in many countries other than the UK and none outside Europe apart from the United States and New Zealand, where it reached number 86 and number 22, respectively.
-Also in the US, the song was chosen as the NBA's new theme song.
+It was also released in the United States and New Zealand, where it reached number 86 and number 22, respectively.
+In the US, the song was chosen as the NBA's theme song.
 In other countries, Five's first single was "When the Lights Go Out".
 The song was featured on the soundtrack to the TV series Sabrina, the Teenage Witch and the Disney Channel Original Movie Smart House.

 During the band's greatest hits tour in 2013, Scott Robinson and Abz Love changed the lyrics of the song.
-Instead of the line "when the 5 of us make 1", Scott would sing "when the 4 of us make 1" acknowledging the fact that J didn't reunite with the band earlier in the year.
-The line "We got J, A.B., Rich, Sean and Scott" was changed to "We got Abz on the mic Rich, Sean and Scott".
-Upon Abz's departure from the group, rapping duties were handed to Scott and the line would then once again be changed to "We got Rich and Sean and Scott La rock".
+Instead of the first verse's line "when the 5 of us make 1", Robinson would sing "when the 4 of us make 1"; and the third verse's line "We got J, A.B., Rich, Sean and Scott" was changed to "We got Abz on the mic Rich, Sean and Scott", acknowledging the fact that Jason "J" Brown did not reunite with the band earlier in the year.
+Upon Love's departure from the group, Ritchie Neville changed the first verse's line to "when the 3 of us make 1"; while rapping duties were handed to Robinson, who changed the third verse's line once again to "We got Rich and Sean and Scott La rock".

 Critical reception

 Stephen Thomas Erlewine from AllMusic complimented the song as a "expertly constructed" single, that is "delivered professionally" by the group.
 He also declared it as "infectious, catchy, perfect for the radio."
 Larry Flick from Billboard described it as a "funky-esque pure-pop ditty that tries to conjure a hipper, "streetier" vibe".
-A reviewer from Daily Record stated that the song is a "must tune for the office Christmas party".
-British magazine Music Week gave it five out of five, picking it as Single of the Week.
-They added, "After months of careful preparation the new boy band emerge with a solid, storming funk/pop/rap song.
+Scottish Daily Record stated that the song is a "must tune for the office Christmas party".
+David Brinn from Jerusalem Post felt it "is typical of the sugar-coated white man's overbite rap that the boys churn out.
+Expect to know all their names soon."
+A reviewer from Music Week gave "Slam Dunk (Da Funk)" five out of five and named it Single of the Week, adding, "After months of careful preparation the new boy band emerge with a solid, storming funk/pop/rap song.
 A certain hit, but lacking the wide appeal of a Christmas number one."
 Dave Fawbert from ShortList commented, "Every single second of this - audio and video - is amazing, including some phenomenal ‘boyband walking down a corridor’ footage.
 Of course it was written by Max Martin like 97% of all amazing pop music ever."

 Music video

-There were made two different music videos for the song; one for the UK and another for the US market.
+Two different music videos were made to promote the single; one for the UK and another for the US market.